 8 credit points.
-Prerequisites: 11.4103, one from 11.4221 to 11.4223, one from 11.4230 to 11.4234, 11.4345 or 36.411, 11.4407 and 11.4408
+Prerequisites: 11.4406, one from Group C and one from Group D, 11.4345 or 36.411.

 The development of urban spaces and the resolution, by means of design studies, of diverse building requirements in an urban context, with reference to architectural and civic design, urban planning, transport, infrastructure, staging and implementation.